GIT Timestamping client for Zeitgitter

 Interface to Zeitgitter, the network of independent GIT timestampers.

-- COMMIT: Which commit to timestamp.
-Can be set by
+- COMMIT: Which commit-ish to timestamp.
+Must be a branch name

 git config timestamp.commit-branch; fallback default: 'HEAD'

-- -h, --help: Show this help message and exit.
+- --help, -h: Show this help message and exit.
 When called as

 git timestamp(space, not dash), use